elHornair/seb-release/README.md

 As this project was a timeboxed proof of concept, it is by definition incomplete.
 There are several optimisations and features that could / should be done in the future.
 This is an incomplete list of them:

-* New action: show / hide secondary columns (toggle so only "important" columns are visible).
-This saves space, especially on mobile.
-However, it should always be possible for the user to display all columns.
 * Alerts / confirmations: nice alert box instead of system dialog (currently used for warnings in edit forms, deactivating of institutions, ...).
 Something like the Modal.
 * Implement example bulk action: Modal with list of all currently selected items.
 Possibility to adapt selection.
   Possibility to select further settings for this particular bulk action.
 Confirm / cancel button.
-* Better scrolling / fixed header on mobile
 * Migrate all Vue components from vanilla JavaScript to TypeScript.
 Basic TypeScript setup is done, and all JavaScript files (e.g. composables) have been migrated to TypeScript.
 However, most Vue components haven't been migrated to TypeScript yet.
 This should be done.
 See `App.vue` for an example of a Vue component written in TypeScript.
 * Paging: add dropdown "show x elements per page".
 Or maybe wo could just make this more than 10 by default.
-* A11y: focus styling could be adapted so it generates more attention (currently we use the same styling as the Edu-App)
+* A11y: focus styling could be adapted, so it generates more attention (currently we use the same styling as the Edu-App)
 * Empty state / loading animation: while loading data from the API (e.g. when sorting / filtering / paging), there is a delay.
 During this, we should give the user an optical feedback, so it's clear that something is happening.
+If there are no results, this should be indicated more clearly, both visually and with good text for screen readers.
 * Further design improvements on mobile (e.g. spacings)
 * Auto logout / refresh: when authentication token expires (after 12h), the user should be automatically redirected to `/login`.
 Currently nothing happens (i.e. the application is blocked) and the user needs to manually reload or navigate to the login page.
 * Config (GET parameter for demonstration purpose): show action buttons as normal links on mobile+ screens
 * Config (GET parameter for demonstration purpose): set theming, so interactive elements are shown in different colours
-* Safe sorting / filtering / paging settings in Local Storage.
-Currently the settings are lost upon a hard reload or a logout
+* Safe settings (sorting / filtering / paging / visible column) in Local Storage.
+Currently, the settings are lost upon a hard reload or a logout
 * Print styles (Ctrl + P / save as PDF): make sure that contents (e.g. a list of institutions) are displayed correctly
 * Prepare for E2E testing: set distinct data attributes on DOM elements
 * Current SEB server feature: realtime monitoring (probably as an aria live region)